Cookies

 Achievements so far

-The Nature project has revealed variable concentrations of antibiotics and antimicrobial resistance (AMR) in wastewater samples from small, decentralised treatment plants in Denmark.
+The NATURE project has revealed variable concentrations of antibiotics and antimicrobial resistance (AMR) in wastewater samples from small, decentralised treatment plants in Denmark.
 Trimethoprim was most abundant in Danish pre-treated wastewater, while clindamycin and azithromycin dominated Spanish secondary treated wastewater.
 When comparing natural-based solutions (NBS) with conventional treatments, NBS showed higher removal rates of antibiotics and AMR.
 For example, conventional tertiary treatment removed 40% of the identified antibiotics, while NBS achieved 70-80% removal.
 Stream restoration increased antibiotic removal by 30-40%.
 In a Portuguese estuary, low levels of several micropollutants were detected, with anti-inflammatory and analgesic compounds being the most abundant.
 The study in Mali identified hospital wastewater as a significant source of antibiotics with concentrations above 30,000 ng/L. The expected impact of the final results includes informing stakeholders on the implementation of NBS in aquatic ecosystems, reducing costs and promoting environmental benefits compared to current technologies such as advanced oxidation or membrane-based approaches.

 If you're interested in scientific publications associated with NATURE, click here.